Page 2

 Cabin Mounts & Suspension

-Cabin Mounts: After much FaceBook and BenzWorld forum discussions, I found that a lot of other people have had similar issues, but no answers.
-Ben Nash from MogCentral, mentioned a similar problem that he has diagnosed in the past: Worn cab mounts allowing the cabin to bounce and thus affect the accelerator linkages which are fixed to the cabin, thus starting an out of control oscillation with engine speed going up and down as the cab moves up and down.
+Cabin Mounts: After much discussion, Ben Nash from MogCentral, mentioned a similar problem that he has diagnosed in the past: Worn cab mounts allowing the cabin to bounce and thus affect the accelerator linkages which are fixed to the cabin, thus starting an out of control oscillation with engine speed going up and down as the cab moves up and down.
 So I raised the cabin and inspected the rubber cab mounts.
-The rear looked fine but I was unsure about the front.
-I started to undo them (10mm) but someone had used thread locker and they were also rusted in.
-On each side, 3 of the 4 came out over a few days work, the 4 th nut broke loose inside the floor box section (the 4 nuts are welded captive inside the floor box section and not accessible).
-So I cut off the failed nut/bolt on each side.
-I was going to try a nutsert to remediate it, but not enough depth, so I glued a large triangle shaped nut inside that cannot rotate.
-Not ideal but should do the job ok.

 Once I got the mounts out, there was lots of rust powder inside because nowhere for water to escape to.
-Nothing serious but the entire inside of the box section seems never to have been painted so I treated it all with fish oil inside (as I hope never to go there again).
-Note: I also treat all bolt threads with anti-seize before I insert them, just in case someone needs to access them again.
+Nothing serious but the entire inside of the box section seems never to have been painted so I treated it all with fish oil inside.
+Note: I also treated all bolt threads with anti-seize before I insert them, just in case someone needs to access them again.

 The above photo shows where the rubber had come away from the metal.
-Both sides of both mounts were like this.
+Both sides of both frontmounts were like this.

 A close up photo further below shows how the threaded profile of a bolt is typically worn down in the middle (see middle photo below) from the many miles of hammering from the shockies.
 Best to replace all bolts at the same time.
 I found every bolt, bar two (which were newer than the rest), had this wear deformation.